Ashb87/Alkaline-Ms-Project-one/README.md

 * [Contact page (md, lg, xl screens)](https://github.com/Ashb87/Alkaline-Ms-Project-one/blob/master/MS1-wireframes/Alkaline-project-contact-big.png)
 * [Contact page (sm, xs screens)](https://github.com/Ashb87/Alkaline-Ms-Project-one/blob/master/MS1-wireframes/Alkaline-project-contact-small.png)

-## Design

-  * ### Color scheme
-     * The main colors I have used in this project are a shade of red (#ba1626), black and gold (#d3ab78) and also a slightly off white (#f0f0f0).
-       I chose these colors because the band have often used a black and red theme for album covers, and the newest album also incorporates gold.
-I chose the off white for the header element and also the background color for the history section on the band page because I found it made the paragraphs of text easy to read and also contrasts nicely with the rest of the page as a header.

-  * ### Typography
-     * The two fonts I have used are *Fjalla One* and *Lora*.
-Both fonts have been imported from google fonts.
-I have used *sans-serif* as a backup font incase the other two for some reason don't load correctly with the site.
-     * I used Lora for the header font and also the paragraphs of text in the history section of the band page.
-Fjalla One was used for everything else.
-     * I picked these fonts because Lora is a clear and easy to read font so works well for the larger blocks of text and also had the look I wanted for the header when typed in all capitals.
-I then picked Fjalla One because I think the two fonts compliment each other nicely and look attractive togehter on the site.
+I mostly kept the design of the website very similar to that of my wireframes.
+I decided to change the navbar and only use the burger icon for the smaller screen devices because I preferred the look of having each page link available to see in the header on larger screens.
+I also centered the social links at the bottom of the page with the sign up button above, on all screen sizes rather than just mobile devices.
+The biggest change I made was to the music page.
+I decided to give each album its own row across the whole screen rather than have three side by side as I did in the wireframes.
+I chose to do this because I wanted to get the image, text and music player for each album on the screen without it feeling too squashed or crowded.

 ## Features